 Research Grants Highlights:

-2022-2023: Commonwealth Department of Infrastructure, Transport, Regional Development and Communications (DITRDC), CRCiMove research Grant (joint with M. Wildermann, A. Vij, A. O'Connor, D. Soetanto, A. Ardeshiri and V. Anilan).
-Project title “Validating the benefits of increased drone uptake for Australia: Geographic, demographic and social insights”.
-Total value: 200,000.
+2022-23: Grant funded by the Commonwealth Department of Infrastructure, Transport, Regional Development and Communications (DITRDC), CRCiMove research Grant (joint with M. Wildermann, A. Vij, A. O'Connor, D. Soetanto, A. Ardeshiri, and V. Anilan).
+Project title: “Validating the benefits of increased drone uptake for Australia: Geographic, demographic and social insights”.
+Project value: $200,000.

-2018-2020: Australian Centre for International Agricultural Research (ACIAR) Research Grant (joint with L. Crase, B. Cooper, J. Connor and K. Gupta).
-Amount: $1.3 million.
-Project title: "Institutions to support intensification, integrated decision making and inclusiveness in agriculture in the East Gangetic Plain".
-(Category 1 Research Grant)
+2018-20: Grant funded by the Australian Centre for International Agricultural Research (ACIAR) (joint with L. Crase, B. Cooper, J. Connor, and K. Gupta).
+Project title: "Institutions to support intensification, integrated decision making and inclusiveness in agriculture in the East Gangetic Plain" (Category 1 Research Grant).
+Project value: $1.3 million.

-2017-2019: Australian Centre for Financial Studies (ACFS) Academic Research Grant (joint with R. McIver, T. Cavoli and J. Wilson).
-Amount $10,000.
-Project title “Stock market returns and Macroeconomic activity: Australia over the long run”.
+2017-19: Grant funded by the Australian Centre for Financial Studies (ACFS) (joint with R. McIver, T. Cavoli, and J. Wilson).
+Project title: “Stock market returns and Macroeconomic activity: Australia over the long run”.
+Project value: $10,000.

 External engagement & recognition